dcbradley/dbview/README.md

 # std1

 The DBView `std1` library defines a set of default attributes and provides a set of standard PHP functions.
-The reason it is called `std1` rather than just `std` is in case future versions are created that diverge enough from `std1` to warrant a different version number or name.
-It is intended that code designed for `std1` would still continue to work in the future, because it explicitly uses a specific version of the standard library, which would continue to exist alongside other versions of the standard.

 The default attributes are described in the following sections.